rapid7/komand-plugin-sdk-python/README.md

 [2020-02-13 23:21:13 -0500] [56571] [INFO] Booting worker with pid: 56571
 ```

-To build, install, and run SDK changes without the use of the `run-sample` rule, the below steps can be used:
+To build, install, and run runtime changes without the use of the `run-sample` rule, the below steps can be used for
+same result:
 ```
 > python setup.py build && python setup.py install
 > cd samples/example